 In a 2013 interview for the Telegraph (twenty years after the Waco siege) journalist Cole Moreton asked one of David Koresh’s followers, Livingstone Fagan, “Isn’t it true, though, that many of the women lived as the wives of Koresh, while the other adults practised celibacy?”
 Fagan, who currently awaits the imminent return of David Koresh from the dead, answered, “These were not sexual partners.
 These were actually wives.
 God says he is against adultery and fornication.
 That was still in place.
 It was only as God directed him that David was to have these wives.
 The purpose of this was to bear children.”

-Koresh taught the men in his church both single and married, that they should be celibate (abstain from sex) while at the same time he took “wives” for himself; some already married to men in the church.
+Koresh taught the men in his church, both single and married, that they should be celibate (abstain from sex) while at the same time he took “wives” for himself.
+Some of these were already married to men in the church.
 He did all of this while teaching that fornication and adultery were wrong.

 Well in the story above, you get a glimpse into how.
 Did you notice in Fagan’s response to the question he said: